 - (E) amount of overnights each parent enjoys with the child(ren).

-Calculating child support is typically more complicated than it seems, and often online calculators available to calculate Florida child support are inaccurate.
+Calculating child support is typically more complicated than it seems, and often online calculators available for Florida are inaccurate.
 My firm uses the Divorce Power Analyzer (“DPA”) to calculate child support.
 DPA is typically the same program utilized by the court.
-Assuming the client has all the relevant financial data, with DPA, I can provide clients with an accurate assessment of potential child support awards.
-Of course, I will not know the exact amount of child support in cases with contested time-sharing schedules, because a ruling on the number of overnights will be necessary prior to the calculation.
+Assuming the client has all the relevant financial data, with DPA, I can provide clients with an accurate assessment of potential awards.
+Of course, I will not know the exact amount in cases with contested time-sharing schedules, because a ruling on the number of overnights will be necessary prior to the calculation.

 Can We Agree to Pay Zero Child Support?

-Generally, courts will not allow the parties to agree to zero child support, the theory being that child support belongs to the children not to the parents.
-If one or both parents wish to deviate from Florida child support guidelines, the parents should file a motion to deviate from child support guidelines.
-The motion should contain detailed information about why a deviation from child support guidelines is in the best interest of this child(ren).
+Generally, courts will not allow the parties to agree to zero child support, the theory being that it belongs to the children not to the parents.
+If one or both parents wish to deviate from the Florida guidelines, the parents should file a motion to deviate from the guidelines.
+The motion should contain detailed information about why a deviation from the established guidelines is in the best interest of the child(ren).
 Typically, the motion will contain detailed financial or time-sharing information supporting the request.
 For example, a parent may pay for private school or the parties have equal time-sharing.
-Since courts must make detailed findings when deviating from child support guidelines, the more information you place in a motion and present to the court the better your chances are for a favorable ruling.
+Since courts must make detailed findings when deviating from the guidelines, the more information you place in a motion and present to the court the better your chances are for a favorable ruling.

 Modification of Child Support

 If a parent experiences a substantial change in financial circumstances, it is prudent to seek a change of an existing support order.
-Here are some examples of circumstances warranting a modification of child support:
+Here are some examples of circumstances warranting a modification:

 - A parent is involuntarily unemployed.